ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

     Then, within any session, you can simply run `analysis3` to load the environment.

 ### Use the environment within a PBS job  {: #use-the-environment-within-a-pbs-job }
-In a [PBS job submission script](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-SubmissionScriptExample) (including for usage with rose/cylc), in addition to adding the two `module use` and `module load` lines above, add `gdata/xp65` to your storage flag:
+In a [PBS job submission script](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-SubmissionScriptExample) (including usage within _rose/cylc_ workflows), in addition to adding the `module use` and `module load` lines above, add `gdata/xp65` to your storage flag:
 ```
 #PBS -l storage=gdata/xp65
 ```